Crystal Lake allergist discusses the difference between food allergies and intolerance

 Food allergies can be confirmed through testing

-Patients near Crystal Lake, Elgin, and Lake Barrington are encouraged to visit Advanced Allergy & Asthma Associates if they suspect they have a food allergy.
+Patients near Crystal Lake and Elgin are encouraged to visit Advanced Allergy & Asthma Associates if they suspect they have a food allergy.
 By introducing a small extract of the potential allergen and testing for IgE antibodies, we can make significant progress in ending unpleasant symptoms.
 Get the help you need to avoid allergies and live a healthy life.
 Call 847 888 8802.